mdn/content/files/en-us/web/css/inset-area_value/index.md

 ### Logical grid keywords

-The logical grid keywords specify the position of the element on the `inset-area` grid using logical value.
-With these values, the position and direction are effected by {{cssxref("writing-mode")}} and {{cssxref("direction")}} settings on either the element's [containing block](/en-US/docs/Web/CSS/Containing_block) or, in the case of the `self` keywords, the positioned element itself.
+The logical grid keywords specify an area of the inset area grid using logical values.
+With these values, the position and direction are affected by {{cssxref("writing-mode")}} and {{cssxref("direction")}} settings on either the element's [containing block](/en-US/docs/Web/CSS/Containing_block) or, in the case of the `self` keywords, the positioned element itself.
 There are two types of logical keywords; generic and explicit.

 #### Generic logical row and column keywords

-The generic logical keywords use the same terms for inline and block directions, with the direction determined by the position of the keyterm within pair of `<inset-area>` values.
-The first value in a pair of values defines the block direction position and the second defines the inline value.
-You can specific one or two keyterms from the following list.
+The generic logical keywords use the same terms for inline and block directions, with the direction determined by the position of the keyterm within a pair of `<inset-area>` values.
+The first value in a pair of values defines the block direction position and the second value defines the inline value.
+You can specify one or two keyterms from the following list.
 Specifying two from this list defines a single specific grid tile.
-The keyword position or direction is :
+The keyword position or direction is:

 - `start`

-  - : The start of the grid's block direction or start of the inline direction, calculated from the containing block's writing mode
+  - : The start of the grid's block or inline direction, calculated from the containing block's writing mode.

 - `end`

-  - : Tthe end of the grid's block direction or end of its inline direction, calculated from the containing block's writing mode.
+  - : The end of the grid's block or inline direction, calculated from the containing block's writing mode.

 - `self-start`

-  - : The start of the grid's block direction or start of the inline direction, calculated from the element's own writing mode.
+  - : The start of the grid's block or inline direction, calculated from the element's own writing mode.

 - `self-end`

-  - : The end of the grid's block direction or end of its inline direction, calculated from the element's own writing mode.
+  - : The end of the grid's block or inline direction, calculated from the element's own writing mode.

 - `center`

-  - : The center of the grid's block direction or center of the inline direction, depending on if this keyword is first or second, respectively.
+  - : The center of the grid's block or inline direction, depending on whether this keyword is first or second, respectively.

-For example, `start end` and `self-start self-end` both describe the position at start of the block direction and end of the inline direction.
-With `writing-mode: horizontal-tb` set, this is the top right of the anchor element, whereas with `writing-mode: vertical-rl` is the bottom right of the anchor.
+For example, `start end` and `self-start self-end` both describe the position at the start of the block direction and the end of the inline direction.
+With `writing-mode: horizontal-tb` set, this is the top right of the anchor element, whereas with `writing-mode: vertical-rl` it is the bottom right of the anchor.

 #### Spanning generic logical row and column keywords

-The generic logical spanning keywords specify one generic logical row or column keyword, and an appropriate plain logical spanning keyword.
-The element is initially placed in the center of the specified row or column, and it then spans in the direction specified in the spanning keyword, spanning two grid tiles:
+The generic logical spanning keywords — when combined with a logical row or column keyword — specify a second grid tile for the inset area to expand into.
+When such a combination is set as an `inset-area` property value, a selected element is initially placed in the center of the specified row or column, and it then spans in the direction specified in the spanning keyword, spanning two grid tiles:

 - `span-start`